prysiazhna/retail-analytics/README.md

 - a yearly average reference line
 This composite design allows users to see volume, direction of change, and seasonal volatility in one place, offering a richer view than a standard monthly chart.

-**Other Highlights:**
+**Highlights:**
 - Store-level performance comparison
 - Year-over-year monthly behavior
 - Department-level contribution
 - Seasonality patterns

 **Insights:**
-- Sales follow a consistent annual rhythm with clear mid-year and fall peaks
+- Sales follow a stable annual seasonal pattern with recurring mid-year and fall peaks, likely driven by predictable consumer demand cycles and planned promotional periods typical for large retail chains
-- A small group of stores drives a large share of total sales
+- A small group of stores generates a disproportionate share of total sales, suggesting differences in store size, location, or catchment area rather than random performance variation
-- Department-level structure is stable, showing predictable product category behavior
+- Department-level contribution remains structurally consistent over time, indicating a mature product mix with limited category-level volatility
-- YOY trends confirm repeating seasonal cycles and business stability
+- Year-over-year trends closely mirror each other, confirming demand stability and the absence of structural shocks in the observed period

 ---